pyedifice/pyedifice/docs/source/edifice.rst

 the side-effect of inserting itself to the rendered :class:`Element` tree, as a child of the :code:`with` context layout Element.

-We like this style of declaring Element trees in Python code because it forces the indentation structure of the Python code to reflect the structure of the Element tree.
+We like this style of declaring Element trees in Python code because

+1. The indentation structure of the Python code reflects the structure of the Element tree.
+2. We can use Python control flow statements :code:`if` :code:`for` :code:`match` to dynamically render Elements.

 Because Element initialization is a render side-effect, we have to be careful about binding Elements to variables